Timinator2000/Algorithm_X/18 - your turn/01 - harmless rooks.md

 |9|362880|
 |10|3628800|

 It is not difficult to show that for any `N x N` chessboard, there are `N` factorial ways to arrange the rooks.
-However, I chose to illustrate how Algorithm X could produce these results to lay the groundwork for an Algorithm X approach to oddly configured boards in Harmless Rooks.
+However, I chose to illustrate how Algorithm X could produce these results to lay the groundwork for an Algorithm X approach to the oddly configured boards found in Harmless Rooks.

 # Handling Occupied Spaces